5 Random Pages

 Council notes

-The buildings were later cleared, and the internal partition walls removed, with the two larger buildings being used as depots by the Parks Department, and the smaller one as a bothy for the workers.
+The buildings were later cleared, and their internal partition walls removed.
+The two larger buildings were used as depots by the Parks Department, while the smaller one served as a bothy for workers.
 The buildings were also used to store equipment used by local drama groups.
-These have now been cleared, as funding has been approved for the demolition of the building, said to be considered an eyesore by locals, who requested their removal.

 Site visit

-A site visit in 2007 found that the drama groups appear to have left their equipment in the buildings.
+A site visit carried out during 2007 found that the drama groups appeared to have left their equipment in the buildings.

-The buildings appear to have been divided into two parts by a internal partition wall across their centres when they were built, and this is still present in all three buildings.
-Vandals have created small openings in the corrugated doors which face the road, and it can be seen that there is only access to one half the building.
-Unfortunately, the view is restricted, and it is not possible to see what the partitioning is blocking off.
+The buildings appeared to have been divided into two parts by a internal partition wall mounted across their centres when they were built, and this was still present in all three buildings.
+Vandals had created small openings in the corrugated doors which face the road, and it could be seen that there was only access to one half the building.
+Unfortunately, the view was restricted, and it was not possible to see what the partitioning was blocking off.

 The openings once provided by the baffle wall on the smaller brick building to the southwest were found to have been bricked up, the work being completed only a few years earlier